Urban Studies

 Urban studies is the study of cities across disciplines.
 The key learning goals for a certificate in urban studies are:

-• To introduce architectural and urban design issues to build design and critical thinking skills from a multidisciplinary perspective.
+• To introduce architectural and urban design issues to build critical thinking, design and policy skills from a multidisciplinary perspective.

 • To examine the key concepts of urban life, with its concentrated extremes, and how cities throughout history have brokered revolution, transformation and renewal, focusing on class, race, gender, immigration, capitalism and the built environment.

-• To consider cities as urban spaces, as objects of representation, and as part of cultural identities.
-To do so, we use an interdisciplinary approach, through literature, history, sociology, art history, architecture, etc.
+• To consider cities as urban spaces, as objects of representation, and as part of cultural identities using an interdisciplinary approach through literature, history, sociology, art history, architecture, etc.

-• To offer research methodological opportunities in classwork and through independent work that advance critical thought and the understanding of contemporary urban conditions.
+• To offer research methodological opportunities in classwork and through independent work to advance critical thought and the understanding of contemporary urban conditions.

 • To develop students’ capacity for analysis in multiple settings, including academia, public and private sectors, social organizations and local communities.